mithalouni/roma/ALERTS_SETUP.md

    - Formats email with HTML/CSS

 3. **Email Delivery**:
-   - Send via Resend API
+   - Send via Maileroo API
    - Track delivery status
    - Update `last_sent_at` and `next_send_at` in database